simonjvardy/alarm-clock/README.md

 ### Colours ###

-I have chosen the colours that say 'trust' and 'dependable' buy using light blue, white and black to compliment the aviation theme.
-The images used in the site display a range of blue tones and so the palette choice also compliments the design of the project.
+I have chosen the colours that blend and transition smoothly together.
+The animated background gradient colours give a pleasing, subtle effect and allows the clock face and accordions to stand out.
 ![Colour palette](wireframes/coolors-palette-sm.png)

-- *Black* (000000) - Black
+- *Blue Sapphire* (22577A) - Dark Blue
-- *Onyx* (444444) - Dark Grey
+- *Cadet Blue* (38A3A5) - Turquoise
+- *Medium Aquamarine* (57CC99) - Blue / Green
-- *Light Blue* (ADD8E6) - Sky blue
+- *Light Green* (80ED99) - Light Green
-- *White* (FFFFFF) - White
+- *Tea Green* (c7F9CC) - Pale Green

 These colours will compliment each other well when used across the site creating a professional, clean website.